Fall Maintenance Tips and Clean-up List for Your Home To Get Ready For Winter When...

-Here are a few things you can do as a homeowner to protect your wifi network.
+Here are also a few things you can do as a homeowner to protect your wifi network.

 Change Your Settings

-When you leave the router name as a default, a hacker can determine who manufactured your router – and if they’re already familiar with its weakpoints, can find a way to gain access.
+When the router name is left as default, it’s easier for hackers to determine who manufactured your router.
+If they’re already familiar with its weak points, they can find a way to gain access.
 So change the name to something else – and don’t include your address or unit number.

 This is your chance to come up with a punny router name – and who doesn’t love that?
 (Mine is Drop the LAN Hammer).

 Change your default password – and take that a step further and change it often.
 I’ve read that experts recommend changing it every 3 months.
 The password should incorporate uppercase and lowercase letters, as well as numbers and symbols.
 Write it down and put it on the fridge or a message board in your home so your guests can access the wifi – but nobody else can.

 So to recap – when you buy a new router make sure you’ve done the following: